 Examiner: Elin Anna Topp (LU)

-The participants are assumed to have a background in mathematics corresponding to the contents of the WASP-course “Mathematics and Machine Learning”.
+The participants are assumed to have a background in mathematics corresponding to the contents of the WASP-course “Mathematics for Machine Learning”.
 The course requires solid programming experience in a high-level language; the programming assignments will use Python.
 Students are expected to be comfortable with modern deep learning techniques and frameworks, for instance as taught by the WASP course Deep Learning and GANs.
 No previous knowledge of NLP is required.

 Natural Language Processing (NLP) develops methods for making human language accessible to computers.
 The goal of this course is to provide students with a theoretical understanding of and practical experience with the advanced algorithms that power modern NLP.
 The course focuses on methods based on deep neural networks.